Best Motorcycle Helmet – Reviews & Buyers’ Guide for 2018

-Type of Motorcycle Helmets
+Type of Motorcycle Helmet

-Normally, there are 5 major types of motorcycle helmets –Full Face, Modular, Open Face, Half Shell and Dirt Bike or Off-road/Motocross Helmets.
+Normally, there are 5 major types of motorcycle helmets – Full Face, Modular, Open Face, Half Shell and Dirt Bike or Off-road/Motocross Helmets.
 A brief introduction about the design of each of these types is specified below.

 This type of helmet is designed to cover the entire head region.
 The rear part covers the skull, the base of it to be precise, whilst the front part covers the chin.
 There is a panoramic cutout in front exposing the eyes and nose, and is filled with a shield known as visor which is either clear or tinted, depending upon the choice of the owner.

-Full Face Motorcycle Helmets
+Full Face Motorcycle Helmets Product Reviews

 The visor is hinged across the left and the right side of the helmet and can be opened and closed by the rider.
 Most of the full face helmets provide internal vents for airflow, placed at rear and front.